WebSockets

 Access to providers

-Section titled “Access to providers”WebSocketContext exposes the framework container, request data, optional auth identity,
+Section titled “Access to providers”WebSocketContext exposes the framework container, request data, optional auth

-used by HTTP handlers or GraphQL resolvers.
+services already used by HTTP handlers or GraphQL resolvers.

 WebSockets plus microservices